pa-ulander/lecbh/README.md

 ## Development and Testing

-For development and testing, use the `--staging` flag to avoid hitting Let's Encrypt rate limits.
-Staging certificates are not trusted by browsers but work identically for testing purposes.
+For development and testing, use the `--staging` flag to avoid rate limits, and `--test-mode` to mock certbot operations inside CI or container environments.

 Docker can be used for testing the script in an isolated environment.
 See the included Dockerfile and docker-compose.yml for details.